Cricket diplomacy: India and Pakistan

 The Prime Minister of India, Manmohan Singh and the Prime Minister of Pakistan, Yousuf Raza Gilani interacting with the Pakistani Cricket Team ahead of the India vs Pakistan semi-final of the 2011 Cricket World Cup.

 The Prime Minister of India, Manmohan Singh and the Prime Minister of Pakistan, Yousuf Raza Gilani interacting with the Indian Cricket Team ahead of the India vs Pakistan semi-final of the 2011 Cricket World Cup.

 Following the Soviet invasion of Afghanistan, and Soviet pressure on India to deflect the tension they faced, in February 1987 Pakistan's President at the time, General Zia ul-Haq, attended a test match between India and Pakistan in Jaipur – a visit that apparently helped cool a flare-up in tensions since it led to a meeting with the Prime Minister of India Rajiv Gandhi.
 Furthermore, in 2004 after a break of fifteen years, India toured Pakistan in the wake of diplomatic initiatives to bury half a century of mutual hostility.
 Both sides relaxed their tough visa regulations for each other, allowing thousands of fans to travel across the border.

 In an attempt to replicate the cricket diplomacy of the past General Pervez Musharraf came to India in 2005 ostensibly for a cricket match.
 The trip, however, quickly took on the air of a summit as the sides were urged "to seize a historic chance to end their dispute over Kashmir."
 Often this rivalry has been tinged with a religious-political bent to it.
 In 1991, the workers of the Indian political party Shiv Sena dug up the cricket pitch at the Wankhede Stadium in Mumbai on the eve of an India-Pakistan Test match which was to be held there, forcing the entire series between the two nations to be cancelled.
 The Shiv Sena once again used this unique means of protest at the Feroz Shah Kotla in New Delhi in 2000 to protest against the Pakistan cricket team's proposed visit.
 Following the Kargil conflict, and at various other times, there have also been calls to suspend cricketing ties between the two countries.

-During the 2011 Cricket World Cup, the semi-final is believed to have eased the relationship between India and Pakistan after the polarising 2008 Mumbai attacks.
-Prime Minister of India Manmohan Singh used this opportunity and greeted his Pakistani counterpart Yousuf Raza Gilani to watch the match with him at Mohali.
-Gilani subsequently accepted the offer and agreed to watch the match with Singh.
+During the 2011 Cricket World Cup, the India–Pakistan semi-final is believed to have eased the bilateral relations between the two countries after the polarising 2008 Mumbai attacks.
+Prime Minister of India Manmohan Singh greeted his Pakistani counterpart Yousuf Raza Gilani to watch the match with him at Mohali.
+Gilani subsequently accepted the offer and watched the match with Singh.

+In July 2012, the foreign secretaries of India and Pakistan met in New Delhi and called for greater sporting ties between the two countries.
+Days later, the Indian cricket board announced the resumption of bilateral cricket relations with Pakistan, inviting the Pakistani team to India for a short series later that year.

 In 2015, Afghanistan President Ashraf Ghani requested the Indian government to allocate a cricket stadium for the Afghan team in India.